 Polio is an infectious viral illness that can potentially cause temporary or permanent paralysis.
 It was an illness that was common in the UK and other parts of the world, although cases have now dramatically decreased after vaccinations for polio were introduced.
 Proof of receipt of a dose of oral polio vaccine (OPV), or inactivated poliovirus vaccine (IPV) is required by pilgrims arriving from:

-- Countries where polio is categorised as endemic (currently Afghanistan and Pakistan).
+- Countries where polio is categorised as endemic (currently Afghanistan, Nigeria and Pakistan).

 - Countries with re-established transmission and imported polio cases within the past 12 months (Guinea, Laos People’s Democratic Republic, Madagascar, Myanmar, Nigeria, and Ukraine).